- Gain Visibility Across Your Infrastructure

 CloudHealth 2016 in Review (It’s Been a Good Year)

 2016 was a memorable year in the cloud industry: AWS got into the hardware game, Azure won some marquis customers, Google for Work became Google Cloud, VMware and AWS teamed up, and the public cloud leaders made significant geographic expansion in Europe and Asia.
-The CloudHealth product team also had a huge year -- we shipped more than 125 new features and product enhancements for our platform.
+The CloudHealth product team also had a huge year -- we shipped more than 125 new product enhancements for our platform.
 The speed of innovation that the engineering team maintains is, frankly, astonishing!
 Let’s take a look back at some of the 2016 highlights...
 I’ll even give a sneak peek of what you can expect in 2017.

 Have you ever wished you could automate basic operational tasks in your cloud environment to help free up time to work on other projects?
 In 2016 CloudHealth introduced the next generation of policies, which include automated actions and can do just that.
 For example, you could set a schedule to turn VMs off when they aren’t in use (i.e., lights on/lights off policies).
 Or you could set a policy to look for EBS volumes that are unattached for more than 2 weeks and terminate them after going through an approval workflow.
 Or stop untagged instances and notify the owners.
 With dozens of actions available, including custom actions and the ability to execute Lambda functions, the possibilities are endless.